puchkova/contacts/README.md

 - JDK - You can follow the instructions https://www.oracle.com/java/technologies/javase-downloads.html to install Java Development Kit on your machine.

 ## Application Structure
 The `src\` directory contains the server project.
-It contains controller, service and model packages inside `src\main\java\ee\kuehnenagel\contacts\` package.
+It contains controller, service and model packages inside the `src\main\java\ee\kuehnenagel\contacts\` package.
 - `ContactController` contains the GET request with name of contact as optional request parameter.
-It returns full or filtered by parameter contact list
+It returns full or filtered contact list.
 - `ContactService` contains method that calls repository and returns contact list.
 The service contains csv file field with its path as @Value parameter.
 - `Contact` is a model that contains contact name and photo url fields.
 - `ContactRepository` implements `ContactRepository` interface.
 It contains operations with data.
 	 - `getContactsFromCsvFile` is a public method for getting contacts from CSV file with contact name for searching and file as a parameters.
 It contains a while loop that fill the contact list.
 	 - `createNewContact` is a private method for creating a new contact and avoiding cases of extra whitespaces and commas the input file.
    - `filterContacts` is the private method that contains searching logic and returns a new contact.
 - `people.csv` is located in the `src\main\resources` folder.
-It is file is the input file for upload contacts to contact list.
+It is the input file for upload contacts to contact list.

 `src\test\java\ee\kuehnenagel\contacts\` package contains unit tests for controller, repository and service.
 There is also `people-test.csv` file for testing in `src\test` folder.